spotmonk/BG-Design-Tracker/README.md

 # BG Design Tracker

-And app to track board game designs
+An app to track board game designs